danielsaidi/website_danielsaidi/_posts/2013-11-08-woody-zuill-mob-programming-a-whole-team-approach.md

 Woody claims that is not a public speaker, but rather a mere programmer that has been given the privilege to speak in public.
-If that is the case, I want more programmers to speak in public, since I found this session to be one of the most enjoyable of the whole conference.
+If that is the case, I want more programmers to speak in public, since I found this to talk to be one of the best of the conference.

 Roy seems to have charmed everyone.
 Everyone loves him.
 Everyone talks about him.
 And yes, his talk was very humble and relaxed, with a perfectly leveled humorous